chainguard-dev/melange/README.md

 This will create a `packages` folder, with an entry for each architecture supported by the package.
 If you only want to build for the current architecture, you can add `--arch $(uname -m)` to the build command.
 Inside the architecture directory you should find apk files for each package built in the pipeline.

-If you want to sign your APKs, create a signing key with the `melange keygen` command:
+If you want to sign your apks, create a signing key with the `melange keygen` command:

 ```shell
 melange keygen